What To Know

-How Do I Know If My Current HDTV Is HDCP Compliant?
+How Do I Know If My Current TV Is HDCP Compliant?

 - You can check the original box.
 Often, TV manufacturers will put whether the TV is HDCP compliant on the box itself.